Receiving a Reiki session is like receiving a gift

 Reiki is Divinely guided energy used in a hands-on technique which helps the body to relax and promotes healing.
 Reiki was discovered in the early 1900’s by a Japanese man named Dr. Usui and after the great Kanto earthquake of 1923 in Tokyo, Dr. Usui treated survivors with Reiki and from there Reiki grew and spread gradually throughout the world.
 Reiki was introduced to the US in the 1940’s and Reiki practitioners can now be found in every state in the USA and certainly in every major city.

 and are involved in a constant effort to heal them.
 The Reiki energy coming in during a Reiki session gives the body more energy to do what it is already attempting to do; balance and harmonize itself.
 I compare our human body to a container filled with hundreds of garden hoses; and like regular garden hoses, some of them have kinks, some are clogged with crud and some are smashed closed by boulder-like objects.
 These ‘hoses’ within our body direct the flow of substances throughout our body; some are called veins and arteries, some are lymph nodes, some are connective tissues and others are called meridians from the Chinese medicine perspective.
 As the Reiki enters the body, it is similar to turning on the water to the garden hose; as the water or energy runs into a kink in the hose or flow, the pressure builds up in that area until the kink is released and opened up again to the flow.
 Similarly, this is how the crud is pushed through or dissolved and how boulders might be pushed off the hose.

 There is something about receiving warm, healing energy from God and the Universe that helps one let go of all your cares and ends up leaving you feeling refreshed and energized.
 I have had clients tell me that “receiving Reiki was like getting their battery recharged.”
-I wish as a young mother someone would have offered Reiki to me during those sleep deprived and frustrating first few months of parenting a new little one; it would have been nice to feel refreshed after a sleepless night.
+I wish as a young mother someone would have offered Reiki to me during those sleep-deprived and frustrating first few months of parenting a new little one; it would have been nice to feel refreshed after a sleepless night.
 Or better yet, it would have been wonderful to have learned how to do Reiki on myself.

 I haven’t met a person yet who didn’t enjoy being deeply relaxed and this is one reason why people continue to choose to receive Reiki, even on a maintenance basis.